How Hard Is It To Get A Divorce In Florida?

 Ultimately, regardless of whether one party wants a divorce, the court will ultimately grant a divorce.
 However, while the process unfolds, a number of complications may develop.
 There could be accusations of domestic violence, the Department of Children and Family services may become involved, and the attorney representing the party seeking to stall the divorce may file motions designed to stay the proceedings and prevent trial.

-Jonathan Jacobs is an experienced and compassionate divorce lawyer in Orlando Florida and a Clermont divorce lawyer who loves to work with clients that want the best for their families.
+Jonathan Jacobs is an experienced and compassionate divorce lawyer in Orlando Florida, Winter Park, and a Clermont divorce lawyer who loves to work with clients that want the best for their families.
 Call today for a consultation.